JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 On the contrary most of these people are among its staunchest supporters.
 Apparently the sheer quality of the remainder of the book's content provides overriding evidence that the book must be taken seriously.
 The book of course does contain science material that is revelatory and remarkable.
 Some of this has been covered in previous issues of Innerface.
 It is again interesting that many people who have the background knowledge to evaluate this prophetic material nevertheless prefer to give greater weight to the 'funny stuff' and thus reject the revelation.

 Of course, we well-balanced Urantia Book readers would not be likely to fall into error as did the early Christians.
-But if that is true why is it that for so long, in print, the book had to be referred to as "The Urantia Book,"—if we are not inclined to treat it as sacred object?
+But if that is true why is it that for so long, in print, the book had to be referred to as “The Urantia Book,”—if we are not inclined to treat it as sacred object?

 And why do the vast majority of us believe that there was something very special, miraculous even, about the way we ourselves received the book?
 Likewise, how many of us have indulged in the game of guessing who might or might not be members of the Reserve Corps of Destiny—and even fantasized about our membership?

-Is it possible that an updated version of the story of the Pharisee in the temple praying, "I thank you God that I am not like that publican over there..." could become a Urantia Book reader praying, "I thank you God that I am not like that Christian over there."
+Is it possible that an updated version of the story of the Pharisee in the temple praying, “I thank you God that I am not like that publican over there...” could become a Urantia Book reader praying, “I thank you God that I am not like that Christian over there.”
 But, of course, we are forgetting that Urantia Book readers don't pray—they communicate!

-We owe thanks to Ann for reminding us about the "chosen people" syndrome.
+We owe thanks to Ann for reminding us about the “chosen people” syndrome.
 Jesus extolled the virtue of true humility.
-He even said, "the first shall be last and the last shall be first."
+He even said, “the first shall be last and the last shall be first.”
 (1804; Mark 10:31)

-The book informs us that, "the ideas and ideals of Jesus, embodied in the teaching of the gospel of the kingdom nearly failed....Then it says, "But doubt not, this same kingdom of heaven which the Master taught exists within the heart of the believer, will yet be proclaimed to the Christian church (who has that task?), even as to all other religions, races and nations on earth—even to every individual."
+The book informs us that, “the ideas and ideals of Jesus, embodied in the teaching of the gospel of the kingdom nearly failed....Then it says, ”But doubt not, this same kingdom of heaven which the Master taught exists within the heart of the believer, will yet be proclaimed to the Christian church (who has that task?), even as to all other religions, races and nations on earth—even to every individual."

 So what is it that is to be proclaimed?
 Here are a few of its components: